Guide: Everything you need to know about building a B2B LinkedIn Ads campaign

-We’re here to help clear up the confusion and walk you through creating a campaign with a few tips and tricks that will allow you to start generating high quality B2B leads.
+As a LinkedIn Advertising Agency, we’re here to help clear up the confusion and walk you through creating a campaign with a few tips and tricks that will allow you to start generating high quality B2B leads.

 Step 1: Decide on an objective

-Over the last few years Linkedin have introduced ‘objective based’ advertising to streamline the campaign creation process.
+Over the last few years LinkedIn have introduced ‘objective based’ advertising to streamline the campaign creation process.
 This means when creating a campaign the first thing you will have to decide is what you want to achieve from your campaign.
 Selection of an objective will limit what ad types / bid strategies you can use in your campaign to the most appropriate for your chosen objective.
 See here for overview.

 Step 2: Build an audience